ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 At least one Local Endpoint and one Remote Endpoint MUST be specified if a peer-to-peer `Rendezvous` is to occur based on the Preconnection.

-If more than one Local Endpoint indentifier is specified on a Preconnection, then all the Local Endpoints on the Preconnection MUST represent the same host.
+If more than one Local Endpoint identifier is specified on a Preconnection, then all the Local Endpoints on the Preconnection MUST represent the same host.
 For example, they might correspond to different interfaces on a multi-homed host, or they might correspond to local interfaces and a STUN server that